fixthestatusquo/circulardemocracy-backend/README.md

 Circular Democracy is designed to bridge the communication gap between citizens and their elected representatives by providing a structured system for message routing, classification, and response management.
 The platform processes citizen messages through multiple channels, intelligently categorizes them by campaign/topic, and enables politicians to send personalized replies to their constituents.

+Many citizens write to their elected representatives as part of campaigns organised by NGOs.
+This will be a mix of pre-written messages (copypasta activism) and more personal and customised onces that are part of a campaign (these two are the bulk of the email received) and some edge cases of someone using the campaign but writting on a different topic.

+In order to be able let the politicians understand the size of each campaign and their volume of activity at any given time, and to be able to reply automatically (at least when that's the same pre-written messages), we first need to classify these emails

+For privacy reasons, we are trying to minimise the personal information of each supporter to the strict minimum possible.
+For instance, the AI model used to classify a message won't use the name or email of the supporter to be able to decide what is the campaign (if any) that enpowered the supporter to write, so it shouldn't have access to these data.

+For performance reasons, it should be noted that it's quite common that the same supporter will send almost identical emails (may be with the first line "Dear representative Smith", "Dear representative Doe" being different), and in principle, there is no need classify each of them, or at least avoid overfitting the model because of these duplicates.

 ## Key Features

 ### 🔄 Multi-Channel Message Processing